avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 ![Alternate image text](/images/twitter/hebrew_gadol.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In hebrew, the ending of the adjective changes according to if the word is used as singlular masculine, singlular feminine, plural masculine, or plural feminine.
-The root (lemma) of gadol is  ג - ד - ל (g-d-l).Thus when lemmatization is applied to the hebrew word גָּדוֹל (Gadol), the word will be reduced to its root word גדל (gdl). <br>
+In Hebrew, the ending of the adjective changes according to if the word is used as singlular masculine, singlular feminine, plural masculine, or plural feminine.
+The root (lemma) of gadol is  ג - ד - ל (g-d-l).Thus when lemmatization is applied to the Hebrew word גָּדוֹל (Gadol), the word is reduced to its root word גדל (gdl). <br><br>

 **Pros for lemmatization**
 1. Using the base word ensures that the meaning behind the word is not being lost